-Setting Description Factory Default

-Enabled Enable the configuration file to be encrypted.
+Setting Description Factory Default Enabled Enable the configuration file to be encrypted.
+Disabled Disable the feature that allows the configuration file to be Disabled Disabled encrypted.

-II)isabled ga. a Disabled

-encrypted.

 Setting Description Factory Default 4 to 16 characters, numbers only.
 Input the password when users encrypt the configuration file.
 None